texfaq/texfaq.github.io/FAQ-chapbib.md

 # Separate bibliographies per chapter?

-A separate bibliography for each 'chapter' of a document can be provided with the package [`chapterbib`](http://ctan.org/pkg/chapterbib) (which comes with a bunch of other good bibliographic things).
+A separate bibliography for each ''chapter'' of a document can be provided with the package [`chapterbib`](http://ctan.org/pkg/chapterbib) (which comes with a bunch of other good bibliographic things).
 The package allows you a different bibliography for each `\include`d file (i.e., despite the